PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 #### Encounters

-- **Boromar Gang Campsite Encounter**: The outcome of this encounter could shape the party's reputation in Sharn.
+- **Boromar Gang Campsite Encounter**: The outcome of this encounter could shape the party's reputation in Sharn and their status with the Boromar Clan
-- **Sharn Gatekeepers**: A potential encounter with the guards or officials at the city gates that sets the tone for law and order in Sharn.

 #### Additional Notes